SiddharthG22/SiddharthG22.github.io/_pages/about.md

 ---
 ---

 Hey there!
-I am a junior at UC Berkeley pursuing a double major in Computer Science and Linguistics.
+I am a student at UC Berkeley pursuing a double major in Computer Science and Linguistics.
 I am deeply interested in **Machine Learning** (particularly Natural Language Processing), **Quantum Computing**, and their [intersections](https://arxiv.org/pdf/1611.09347).

 I am also passionate about **Theoretical CS** as a whole and **Programming Language Design**.
 In my free time, I enjoy developing mobile apps, learning new (human) languages, film photography, going down YouTube rabbit holes, and staying active through sports and hiking.